great-expectations/great_expectations/docs/getting_started/cli_init.rst

 .. code-block:: bash

     datasources:
       my_db:
-            type: sqlalchemy
+        module_name: great_expectations.datasource
+        class_name: SqlAlchemyDatasource
+        credentials: ${my_db}
+        data_asset_type:
+          class_name: SqlAlchemyDataset
         generators:
           default:
-                    type: queries
-            profile: my_db

-Note: the CLI will also create a ``uncommitted/credentials/profiles.yml`` files to contain SQL credentials.
+            class_name: TableGenerator

+Note: the SQL credentials you entered are stored in ``uncommitted/config_variables.yml`` file.
 Note that this file goes in the ``uncommitted/`` directory, which should *NOT* be committed to source control.
-It may also contain a Slack webhook url for notifications.
+The ${my_db} variable is substituted with the credentials in runtime.

 Strictly speaking, a Great Expectations Datasource is not the data itself, but part of a *pointer* to a data compute environment where Expectations can be evaluated, called a `DataAsset.` Fully describing the pointer requires a 3-ple: